 Outstanding Advisor Awards

-The prestigious Outstanding Advisor Awards are awarded annually to faculty and staff advisors who have demonstrated qualities associated with outstanding academic advising of students.
-Award recipients will be selected by the Interim Provost and Vice President for Student Affairs and receive $1,000 of professional development funding.
-The award ceremony is held in May every year.
+The Outstanding Advisor Awards are awarded annually to faculty and staff advisors who have demonstrated qualities associated with outstanding academic advising of students.
+The recipients will be honored at a Reception on Thursday, May 2, 2019, at 3:00 p.m. in the University Dining Hall.

 Faculty, staff, administrators, and current students are eligible to nominate individuals for this award.
 The nomination process is easy!
 A minimum of three nominations, including one from a student, are needed to be considered eligible for nomination.
 Those receiving less than three will be sent a notification of nomination after the reception.